van-truong/ToolsyBio/docs/DEV_GUIDE.md

 ollama serve
 ollama pull mistral
 ```

+## Example Prompts for Testing
+These queries were used in the paper:
+* "What FOSS tools support differential gene expression analysis?"
+* "What command-line tools support BAM format?"
+* "What tools help with gene prediction and clustering in viral genomes?"
+* "What tools integrate with Python or R for visualization?"

 ## Questions?
 For help extending the tool, adding new sources, or updating the embedding method, feel free to open a GitHub issue or pull request (PR).